-Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed ave NOT followed the recommendation in full for the whole e period above.
-We have disclosed 4 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. the names of the directors considered by the board to be independent directors: ☑ in our Corporate Governance Statement OR ☐ at [insert location] and, where applicable, the information referred to in paragraph (b): ☑ in our Corporate Governance Statement OR ☐ at [insert location] and the length of service of each director: ☑ in our Corporate Governance Statement OR ☐ at [insert location] an explanation why that is so in our Corporate Governance Statement 2.4 A majority of the board of a listed entity should be independent directors. the fact that we follow this recommendation: ☐ in our Corporate Governance Statement OR ☐ at [insert location] an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. the fact that we follow this recommendation: in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively. the fact that we follow this recommendation: ☑ in our Corporate Governance Statement OR ☐ at [insert location] an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable PRINCIPI E 3 - ACT ETHICALLY AND RESPONSIBLY 3.1 A listed entity should: (a) have a code of conduct for its directors, senior executives and employees; and (b) disclose that code or a summary of it. our code of conduct or a summary of it: in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement
+Corpor ate Governance Council recommendation recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: recommendation in full for the whole of the period above.
+We reasons for not doing so are: 5 Image: Statement in the image of the directors considered by the board to be independent directors at: Image: Statement image of the directors considered by the board to be independent directors at: Image: Mathematical Statement image of the directors considered by the board to be independent directors at: Image of the directors at: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
+Our reasons for not doing so are: 5 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
+Set out in our Corporate Governance Statement 2.4 A majority of the board of a listed entity should be independent directors. set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively. set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable